microsoft/pxt-arcade/docs/hardware/adding.md

 ### Vibration motor #vibrationmotor

 An optional vibration motor can be connected.
-Software will keep it low during normal operation, and drive it high to activate the motor.
-It should be connected to the `VIBRATION` line as defined in the bootloader.
+It should be driven by the `VIBRATION` line as defined in the bootloader.
+Software will keep this pin low during normal operation, and drive it high to activate the motor.

 ### LEDs #leds

 Up to 4 LEDs can be defined.
-The first two can be used for Jacdac status.
+The first can be used for Jacdac status.

 ### Expansion connector #pins

-If possible, keep this separate from the `SDA`/`SCL` exposed on the header to keep the one on the header available as a general digital IO line.

-If pins are to be exposed, we recommend a micro:bit compatible edge-connector.
-The recommended pinout is being finalized.
+You may wish to include some kind of expansion connector that allows users to connect their own circuitry to your Arcade board.
+This could be a pin header that's either fitted during production or left unpopulated for users to fit or solder to if desired.
+Alternatively, if a number of pins are to be exposed in an 'edge connector' style, one option is a micro:bit compatible edge-connector.
+Another approach is to use [Jacdac](https://aka.ms/jacdac) so that it's really easy for users to add or remove additional hardware functionality.

 ## Hardware design notes #hardwaredev